dennismogaka/SALES-SQL/README.md

 order by netsales asc
 limit 1;
 ```
-14.	/*write a query to determine which 3 product categories performed well*/
+14.	**write a query to determine which 3 product categories performed well**
 ```sql
 SELECT CATEGORY,
 sum(TOTAL_SALES) as netsales